-White House counsel McGahn to leave post: Trump
+In latest White House exit, Trump to lose counsel McGahn

 McGahn could not be reached for comment.

+McGahn’s departure had been widely expected but was met with dismay by Senate Judiciary chairman Chuck Grassley, who wrote in a tweet addressed to Trump: “I hope it’s not true McGahn is leaving White House Counsel.
+U can’t let that happen.”

-The relationship between Trump and McGahn, a Washington insider who was chief counsel for Trump’s presidential run, has become strained by the pressures of Mueller’s investigation into Russian interference in the 2016 election, sources familiar with their relationship have said.
+The relationship between Trump and McGahn, a Washington insider who was chief counsel for Trump’s presidential run, has become strained by the pressures of Mueller’s investigation into Russian interference in the 2016 election, sources familiar with the situation have said.

+The Washington Post said in his interviews with Mueller’s team, which also is investigating potential obstruction of justice regarding the Russian meddling, that McGahn was asked about Trump’s actions in firing FBI Director James Comey in 2017.
+Other topics included Trump’s comments regarding Attorney General Jeff Sessions, a frequent target of critical tweets from the president, and the possibility of firing Deputy Attorney General Rod Rosenstein, who oversees the probe, the Post said.

+Trump tweeted that he had given McGahn permission to talk with investigators and that he nothing to hide.

 As White House counsel, McGahn was charged with untangling a thicket of conflicts of interest between Trump’s international business interests and his presidency.

-The New Jersey native, who played bass guitar in an 1980s cover band before joining the White House, will be the latest in a large number of high-ranking White House officials to leave Trump’s side in what has been an unprecedented level of senior staff turnover.

-McGahn had been a partner at Jones Day, one of the world’s largest law firms, before joining Trump as counsel to his campaign.
-He specialized in campaign finance issues, having served on the Federal Election Commission from 2008 to 2013.
+The New Jersey native had been a partner at Jones Day, one of the world’s largest law firms.
+He was one of the first establishment Republicans to work with Trump, joining the New York businessman as counsel to his campaign.
+He specialized in campaign finance issues after serving on the Federal Election Commission from 2008 to 2013.

 Trump named McGahn White House counsel in November 2016 shortly after winning the presidential election.